austinhugus/Keepr/Readme.md

 <!-- - Register, login and be automatically logged on page refresh X -->
 <!-- - Create and Delete Keeps X -->
 <!-- - Create and Delete Vaults X -->
 <!-- - Only Delete **things they created** -->
 <!-- - Add Keeps to Vaults -->

-- Remove Keeps from Vaults
+- Remove Keeps from Vaults X

 ### Finished?